 About to make its world premiere at SXSW, and executive produced by Steven Soderbergh, Eddie Alcazar’s first feature length fiction film is visually bold and enigmatic.
 Eddie recently produced the acid trip that was Kuso directed by Flying Lotus.
 Per the SXSW description: Perfect is about a young man with a violent past who enters a mysterious clinic where the patients wildly transform their bodies and minds using genetic engineering.
 A boy in a cold and stark modern house, in a vaguely science fictional world, is seduced by advertisements of perfection to install implantable characteristics directly into his body.
 The implants heal his dark, twisted visions, but come with a corporeal cost.
 He persists on applying them, hoping to reach perfection, but ultimately he discovers that purity of mind is not exactly as he’s imagined.

 Eddie’s documentary feature Tapia continues to haunt me for how it cinematically portrayed the story of ABQ boxer Johnny Tapia and that was like 2012.
-For a taste of his auteur cinematic vibes, you can watch his short film below.

 EVERYTHING IS FREE written and directed by Brian Jordan Alvarez

-Following up his hilarious web series The Gay and Wondrous Life of Caleb Gallo, actor and creator Brian Jordan Alvarez wrote and directed his first feature length film this year.
+Following up his hilarious web series The Gay and Wondrous Life of Caleb Gallo, actor and creator Brian Jordan Alvarez wrote and directed his first feature length film last year.
 The film is being called ‘a psychosexual beach comedy. ‘

 Included in Variety’s Comics to Watch in 2017, Brian does not hold back on the super sex-charged lunacy and heightened emotions of obsession, jealousy and utter confusion that swell when you mix young and naive gay and not-so-gay girls and boys together.
 This theme running through his work is what makes it so fun and addicting to watch.
 That and the super improv like feel of his and his actors’ performances.
+Not sure what the deal with the release is.

 MONSTERS AND MEN written and directed by Reinaldo Marcus Green